Grupa-Maspex/.github/profile/README.md

 ## Hi there 👋

-We're team created into Maspex Group organisation in robotic process organisation case
+We are a team formed within the Maspex Group organization to automate business processes

 <!--